 - Loss of quality of life

-An experienced attorney can help you determine the full extent of the losses you have suffered and calculate the maximum compensation you are owed.
+An experienced attorney can help you determine the full extent of your losses and calculate the maximum compensation you are owed.

 How Long Do You Have to File an Uber Accident Lawsuit?

-When you have been hurt in an accident involving an Uber or Lyft vehicle, the statute of limitations in North Carolina normally gives you only three years from the date of the crash to file a personal injury lawsuit.
-If wait too long to take legal action, the court could dismiss your lawsuit and you could lose your ability to recover compensation.
+When you have been hurt in an accident involving an Uber or Lyft vehicle, the statute of limitations in North Carolina typically gives you only three years from the crash date to file a personal injury lawsuit.
+If you wait too long to take legal action, the court could dismiss your case and lose your ability to recover compensation.

-Although the law gives you three years to file a lawsuit, you should not wait to talk to an Uber accident attorney about your case.
-Rideshare accident cases can be particularly complicated from a legal standpoint, as they can require a great deal of investigation to determine who should be held liable.
-Depending on the severity of your injuries, your attorney may need to put in a lot of work to determine the full extent of your past and future expenses and losses.
+Although the law gives you three years to file a lawsuit, you should immediately talk to an Uber accident attorney about your case.
+Rideshare accident cases can be particularly complicated from a legal standpoint, as they require much investigation to determine who should be liable.
+Depending on the severity of your injuries, your attorney may need to work to determine the full extent of your past and future expenses and losses.
 You will want to give your Durham Uber and Lyft accident attorney as much time as possible to fully prepare your claim so that you have the best chance at maximum compensation.